This group is giving personal alarms to Asian Americans to protect them from violence - Local News 8

 Yau started Safe From Hate with her lifelong friend Gilbert Chan last summer, after the US saw a rise in anti-Asian hate incidents with the start of the pandemic.

 The group gives alarms to individuals and donates them to community groups for distribution.
-It focus on seniors and victims of harassment or violence.
+It focuses on seniors and victims of harassment or violence.

 “Many Asians seniors are now scared to go outside to shop or even take a stroll on the street,” Yau said.
 “This is not okay.
 They have earned the right as our elders and as Americans to enjoy freedom from being attacked in their own country just because the ignorant want someone to blame.”